yj7082126/musubi-tuner/dataset/dataset_config.md

 [[datasets]]
 image_directory = "/path/to/image_dir"
+cache_directory = "/path/to/cache_directory"

 # other datasets can be added here. each dataset can have different configurations
 ```

+`cache_directory` is optional, default is None to use the same directory as the image directory.
+However, we recommend to set the cache directory to avoid accidental sharing of the cache files between different datasets.

 ### Sample for Image Dataset with Metadata JSONL File